ckswilliams/modOpenREM/docs/celery-windows.rst

    Figure 5: Condition properties

-Figure 6 shows the task settings.
+Finally, figure 6 shows the task settings.
 The task is set so that it can be run on demand if required.
 It is also set so that it is forced to stop when requested to do so.

 .. figure:: img/060_taskPropertiesSettings.png
    :figwidth: 100%